mvpgomes/ieee-latex-template/README.md

 # IEEE-article-latex-template

-IEEEtran compliant LaTex template.
-This document follows the official documentation provided at the [IEEE](https://www.ieee.org/publications_standards/publications/authors/author_templates.html) and the documentation developed by Michael Shell, the IEEEtran original author that provided a guide ``IEEEtran_HOWTO.pdf`` with all information needed to produce an IEEE compliant article in LaTex.
+IEEEtran compliant LaTeX template.
+This document follows the official documentation provided at the [IEEE](https://www.ieee.org/publications_standards/publications/authors/author_templates.html) and the documentation developed by Michael Shell, the IEEEtran original author that provided a guide ``IEEEtran_HOWTO.pdf`` with all information needed to produce an IEEE compliant article in LateX.

 The default configurations for this template are: